-Chinese violinist Jiafeng Chen was born in Shanghai.
+Violinist Jiafeng Chen was born in Shanghai.
 At the age of 16 he won the 1st Prize at the Wieniawski International Competition for Young Violinists in Lublin with further prizes awarded from the European Union Music Competition and the Frederic Chopin Academy of Music.
 He won the 2nd Prize at the Jean Sibelius International Violin Competition in Helsinki at the age of 18.
 Other major prizes include the 2nd prize at the Yehudi Menuhin International Competition and the 2nd prize at the Windsor International String Competition in UK.
 He is also a Laureate of the Queen Elisabeth International Violin Competition in Brussels.
-Further more, he was awarded the Paganini Prize at the Indianapolis International Violin Competition in USA.
+Furthermore, he was awarded the Paganini Prize at the Indianapolis International Violin Competition in USA.

 The centuries-old Worshipful Company of Musicians in UK awarded him a special Medal for his outstanding achievements and contributions during his studies at the Royal College of Music graduation ceremony.
-After his studies, he was appointed a violin professor at the RCM, and he also teaches at the Royal Birmingham Conservatoire and the Chetham’s School of Music where his students won concerto competition and scholarships.
+After his studies, he was appointed a violin professor at the RCM, and he also teaches at the Royal Birmingham Conservatoire and Chetham’s School of Music, where his students won concerto competitions and scholarships.